Frequently Asked Questions | Gas Inspection and Certification in WA

 Who is the State Government Regulatory Body responsible for gas installations and appliances?

-Building & Energy, a division of the Department of Mines, Industry Regulation and Safety.
+Building & Energy, a division of Department of Local Government, Industry Regulation and Safety.

 What will happen if I don’t get an appliance certified?